 Garden Visits by coach group is very active and has monthly trips.

-All this costs just £15.00 a year (2019/20 period).
+As a new initiative we are also offering a part-year fee so if you join between January and May 2020 you pay a reduced fee of £8, with renewal in June at the full fee.
 This covers the general meetings, attendance at as many groups as you like, and affiliated membership of the National U3A.

 Most interest groups do not charge an additional fee, except perhaps to cover refreshments, hire of a meeting room or for consumables.